germaniumhq/adhesive/README.md

     from adhesive.workspace import docker

-Then to spin up a container that has the current folder mounted in, where you’re able to execute commands *inside* the container you just need to:
+Then to spin up a container that has the current folder mounted in, where you’re able to execute commands *inside* the container.
+You just need to:

     @adhesive.task("Test")